Applicant days or interviews

 - Disabled students are advised to bring a translated copy of medical evidence, e.g. audiogram, doctor's letter.

 - The University will not fund personal care support e.g. laundry, shopping, cooking, washing, cleaning.
-You are strongly advised to contact ALS for details of local costs prior to accepting an offer.
+You are strongly advised to contact the Disability and Neurodiversity Service for details of local costs prior to accepting an offer.

-- If you will need adaptations, equipment or other resources to access accommodation and teaching rooms you are advised to contact ALS at the earliest opportunity so we can investigate practicality and costs.
+- If you will need adaptations, equipment or other resources to access accommodation and teaching rooms you are advised to contact us at the earliest opportunity so we can investigate practicality and costs.

-For more detailed information see the University Admissions Policy
+For more detailed information see our admissions policies.

 Please note that the University does not have a differentiated marking scheme i.e. examination papers and assignments will not be marked with a sticker or cover sheet disclosing an SpLD or disability.
 The University does not give routine extensions for assignment deadlines for disabled students or students with SpLDs.
 Extenuating circumstances i.e. sudden and unforeseen circumstances should be reported to your department, with appropriate evidence, in advance of deadlines.

 We assure you that any information you give to us is treated as confidential, and will only be disclosed to University staff who need to know.
 Information will, of necessity, go beyond Additional Learning Support to faculties, the Examinations Office, and if appropriate the Accommodation Office.
-If you do not wish Additional Learning Support to share this information, please let us know.
+If you do not wish the Disability and Neurodiversity Service to share this information, please let us know.
 However, this will limit the range of support we are able to offer.